pricillaruby/mentorbridge-test/README.md

 1. Find the second highest number from the given list.
 Input: 10 45 67 23 89 54 89

-2. Find First Non-Repeated NumbeFind the first number that appears only once in the list.
+2. Find First Non-Repeated Number.Find the first number that appears only once in the list.
 Input: 4 5 1 2 0 4 5 2

 3. Print all duplicate numbers from the list.